TheRenegadeCoder/sample-programs-website/docs/projects/rot13/java/index.md

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [Java](https://sampleprograms.io/languages/java) was written by:
+Rot13 in [Java](https://sampleprograms.io/languages/java) was written by:

 - Jeremy Grifski
 - jsonW0

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
-The solution was first committed on Oct 27 2019 22:01:29.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution